webpack-contrib/sass-loader/README.md

 ### Sass options

 You can pass options to node-sass by defining a `sassLoader`-property on your `webpack.config.js`.
-See [node-sass](https://github.com/andrew/node-sass) for all available options.
+See [node-sass](https://github.com/andrew/node-sass) for all available Sass-options.

 ```javascript
 module.exports = {